Causes of Water Erosion

 - Valley or Stream Erosion: Continual water flow alongside land (along a linear feature) creates this type of erosion.
 It extends downward, deepening a valley, and headward, extending the valley into the hillside.
 This occurs most frequently in times of flooding.

 - Bank Erosion: Over time, banks of rivers and streams are naturally worn down.

-The greatest way to restore eroded land is very simple: Vegetation.
+The best way to control water erosion and restore eroded land is with vegetation.
 Plants grow and colonize creating deep root systems protecting the soil from water in its various forms.
 As simple as the solution is, a little help never hurts.
 Coir is natural coconut fiber that will protect the soil while the plants grow.
 Woven geotextiles and non-woven geotextiles separate soils, filter water, and reinforce the ground.
 View all of our erosion control products below.